 For those people especially, service dogs provide an essential connection to the outside world.
 When you can’t hear a thing, it’s very easy for you to hole up in your house and isolate yourself.
 This isolation is, well, bad–cognitively, mentally, and emotionally.

 For someone suffering from hearing loss, a service dog is a tether to the outside world.
-Imagine your father or mother (or yourself)–feeling much more confident and likely to travel into the world knowing that service animal is there to help.
+Imagine your father or mother (or yourself)–feeling much more confident and likely to travel into the world knowing that a service animal is there to help.
 The service animal becomes a way for someone to maintain his or her independence.

 There are plenty of reasons you should adopt a dog (they’re adorable!).
-Inviting a service animal into your life is a much more complicated decision than typical adoption.
+Inviting a service animal into your life is a much more complicated decision than a typical adoption.
 That’s why it’s a decision that’s usually made with the help of a medical or hearing professional–with great deliberation and thought.

 It’s also a decision that can change your life.
-Want more ideas to deal with hearing loss?
-Check out our hearing loss resources.